cybertec-postgresql/db_migrator/README.md

 - `pgstage_schema` (type `name`, default `pgsql_stage`): name of the
   Postgres staging schema

-- `only_schemas` (type `name[]`, default all schemas): list of schemas to migrate

-  These must be written exactly like they are on the remote data source.

 - `with_data` (type `boolean`, default `TRUE`): if `FALSE`, migrate everything but the table data